How does Rest Less make money

 Food vendors selling snacks and drinks, wide open windows that immerse you in the surrounding beauty, and the peaceful rhythm of the train…this is a phenomenal way to experience the central highlands and plains while heading south.
 Plus, if you’ve hired a private tour guide, they can drop you in Kandy and meet you at Ella.

 Remember to book your train tickets well in advance.
-Each journey goes on sale 30 days before it’s scheduled and the seats sell fast.
+Each journey goes on sale 30 days before it’s scheduled, and seats sell quickly.
 You’ll want reserved seating unless the idea of standing in a crowded carriage in high humidity sounds appealing!

 If you’d like air-con, it’s best to go for the closed windows in a 1st class carriage.
 Or, if you’d prefer open windows and the warm rainforest air on your skin, we’d recommend a reserved seat in second class – it’s still comfortable, but a little closer to the beautiful world you’re moving through.